Agro (puppet): Merchandising

 At his height of popularity extensive Agro merchandising included four recorded studio albums (of which three were nominated for ARIA Awards), a Game Boy game (Agro Soar), an arcade game (Agro's Fantastic Video Game), and a range of other merchandise including action figures, snap cards, stickers, lunchboxes, and children's clothing, and annual showbags at various Australian agricultural shows.

 For a period of time, an Agro ice cream similar to Bubble O' Bill was produced by Pauls.
+In a similar vein, Australian ice cream parlour Wendy's used to offer an Agro cone; this was a scoop of chocolate ice cream with various lollies to create a face.
+The Agro cone briefly returned to Wendy's stores in May 2026 as a tribute to Jamie Dunn following his death.